 Compare MET & MSCI Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

-MetLife is one of the largest life insurers in the us by assets and provides a variety of insurance and financial-services products.
-It is organized into five segments: us, Asia, Latin America, Europe/Middle East/Africa, and MetLife Holdings.
-The us business contributes around 50% of earnings and is broken into the group benefits segment and the retirement solutions segment.
-The Asia segment contributes around 22% of earnings and is mainly composed of the Japan business, with increasing contributions from India, China, and Bangladesh.
-The company also holds leading market positions in Mexico and Chile, with the Latin America segment contributing around 13% of earnings.
-The EMEA and MetLife Holdings segments contribute around 4% and 11% of earnings, respectively.
+MetLife is one of the largest life insurers in the US by assets and provides a variety of life insurance and annuity products.
+It is organized into six segments: Group Benefits, Retirement and Income Solutions, Asia, Latin America, Europe/Middle East/Africa (EMEA), and MetLife Holdings (products in run-off).
+Group Benefits and RIS are US-based, contributing to around 48% of the firm's 2024 adjusted earnings.
+The Asia segment contributes around 25% of earnings, mainly tied to Japan.
+The company also holds leading market positions in Mexico and Chile, with the Latin America segment contributing around 13% of 2024 earnings.
+The EMEA and MetLife Holdings segments contributed around 4% and 10% of 2024 earnings, respectively.